MathieuFortune/mathieufortune.github.io/_posts/2017-10-05-what-is-usability.markdown

 <div class="clearfix"></div>

-Although, usability is not new, there is a all industry of people thinking about designing product that are ease to use for people.
+Although, usability is not new, there is a all industry of people thinking about designing product that are easy to use for people.
 You can think of industrial design, the design thinking movement and sort of philosophy.

 ### UX vs. Usability